Robert Dundas, 2nd Viscount Melville: President of the Board of Control

 Dundas was appointed Keeper of the Signet for Scotland and elected MP for Midlothian (Edinburghshire) in 1801.
 He remained silent in parliament until his speeches of 1805 and 1806 in defence of his father, who was then being impeached.
 His first real test came in negotiating to be left in charge of Scotland by a hostile 'ministry of all the talents'.
 He got nowhere, but won the respect of his own side, and the problem vanished with the ministry's collapse.
 He was rewarded with the presidency of the Board of Control for India by the Duke of Portland in 1807.

 Dundas's main task was to frustrate any possibility that Napoleon might exploit his alliance with Russia to make some attempt on British India.
 He sent a mission to the shah of Persia, at whose court French agents were present.
 He formed alliances with the princes of Lahore and Kabul.
-He ordered occupation of the Portuguese factories in India and China, of the Dutch colony of Java, and of the French stations on Mauritius and Réunion.
+He ordered the occupation of the Portuguese factories in India and China, of the Dutch colony of Java, and of the French stations on Mauritius and Réunion.
 He had also to deal with a sharp deterioration, through loss of trade during the war, in the finances of the East India Company.
-A series of reports on its development since the India Act of 1784, written by a select committee which he chaired, concluded that it should give up its inefficient trading privileges, at least in the subcontinent.
+A series of reports on its development since the East India Company Act 1784 (24 Geo.
+3. Sess.
+2. c.
+25), written by a select committee which he chaired, concluded that it should give up its inefficient trading privileges, at least in the subcontinent.
 Dundas drafted the legislation which ended them at the renewal of the company's charter in 1813.

 Dundas's Indian administration was interrupted for six months in 1809 when he served as Chief Secretary for Ireland.
 Spencer Perceval, succeeding Portland, then wanted to promote him to the cabinet as secretary for war, but this did not happen due to the wishes of his father.
 Dundas returned to the Board of Control, still without a place in cabinet.
 He succeeded as Viscount Melville on 27 May 1811.
 The next year, under Prime Minister Lord Liverpool, he was promoted First Lord of the Admiralty.